Only Castles Burning (Don’t Let It Bring You Down)

 My career has always been precarious.
 Like a lot of people here I've followed a feast and famine cycle, beckoned by the bright lights, egged on by stories of people who have taken a chance and found success.
 My labour has always been performed with an element of hope.

-I grew up in Melbourne at a time when the independent theatre art and culture in general was ascendent.
-The city leapt from a grey dull, uninspired bluestone jungle into a glittering metropolis dotted with laneway bars, cafes and festivals.
+I grew up in Melbourne at a time when independent theatre, art and culture in general was ascending.
+The city evolved from a grey dull, uninspired bluestone jungle into a glittering metropolis dotted with laneway bars, cafes and festivals.

 Over a 20 year career I have had a lot of wins and a lot of devastating smack downs.
-I’ve had to put my pieces back together over and over again, reinventing myself.
-This has taught me about my own strength, how to trust my instincts, sit with fear and uncertainty and hold others with compassion.
+I’ve had to put my pieces back together over and over again, reinventing myself each time.
+This has taught me about my own strength, how to trust my instincts, sit with fear and uncertainty and hold others with patience and compassion.
 You never know what’s really happening under the glitter and the smiles.

 My second love is hacking the industry.
-Cracking its codes, reworking old methods, remind barriers and unlearning what we have all been taught so we all can be liberated, and the arts can be inclusive.
+Cracking its codes, reworking old methods, removing barriers and unlearning what has been taught as sacrosanct.
+Throwing open the doors of our musty old black boxes, letting the sunlight in so we can be liberated, and the arts can be for everyone.

-However, all of us have been experiencing turbulence for a long time now.
+However, each and every one of us regardless of origin have been struggling for a long time.

 Talking to artists, producers, executives and board members about the sector still takes up the bulk of my time.
 Just from Facebook alone I have over 900 comments from provocations I posted to the sector between 2017 and 2023.